What is Flash Memory?

 Flash Memory History

-How Does USB Memories Work?
+How Does a USB Memory Work?

 NOR Type